Dejan Bulatović

-Dejan Bulatović (Дејан Булатовић; born 8 February 1975) is a Serbian politician and activist serving as the member of the National Assembly since 1 August 2022.
+Dejan Bulatović (Дејан Булатовић; born 8 February 1975) is a Serbian politician who has been a member of the National Assembly since 2022.

 He received international attention during the 1996–1997 protests in Serbia after he was arrested for carrying a puppet of Slobodan Milošević dressed in prison garb; subsequent reports that he was beaten by state authorities were covered in major newspapers worldwide.
 Bulatović later became an elected official in his home community of Šid and led the party, "Green Ecological Party – The Greens" (Zelena ekološka partija – Zeleni, ZEP–Zeleni).
 He was a vice-president of the Party of Freedom and Justice (Stranka slobode i pravde, SSP) until his departure from the party in December 2022.

+Despite initially being a critic of Aleksandar Vučić and the Serbian Progressive Party, his attitude changed after he departed SSP.
+He firstly joined their parliamentary group and later contested the 2023 parliamentary election on their electoral list.
+He was re-elected to the National Assembly in that election.

 Early life and private career

 Bulatović was born in Šid, in what was then the Socialist Autonomous Province of Vojvodina in the Socialist Republic of Serbia, Socialist Federal Republic of Yugoslavia.
 During the 1996 protests, he was identified as a student and a factory worker.
 He is now active in agriculture and goat and sheep breeding.